-The hourly billing invoice is used when paying for a service on a per hour basis.
-Companies that charge customers hourly for their services will use this invoice to request payment at the end of a billing cycle that includes a calculation of all hours worked.
+The hourly billing invoice is used when accepting payment for a service on a per hour basis.
+Companies that charge customers for their services by the hour use this invoice to show a calculation of all hours worked and to request payment at the end of a billing cycle.

 Hourly Billing Rates

-Two of the most common services that are paid for on an hourly basis are CPAs and attornies.
-This is due to the fact that both are expensive services and to limit costs, most customers prefer to pay on an hourly basis.
+Two of the most common professions that are paid by the hour are Certified Public Accountants (CPAs) and attornies.
+Both offer expensive services, so to limit costs, most customers prefer to pay on an hourly basis.

-A certified public accountant is someone who helps others with calculating their taxes.
-Filing taxes is a huge responsibility and should not be taken lightly.
-However, since filing only happens once per year (April 15th) for most people, a CPA is hired on a per hour basis to complete a filing.
+A certified public accountant is someone who helps others with financial goals and calculating their taxes.
+Filing taxes is a huge responsibility and can bring stiff penalties—even jail time—when filings are incorrect.
+As such, a CPA is essential when it comes to tax time.
+However, since filing only happens once per year for most people, a CPA is normally hired on a per-hour basis.

 |CPA Hourly Billing Rates||Cost|

-Depending on the type of attorney, expensive bills can rack up quickly.
+Depending on the type of attorney a client needs, expenses can rack up quickly.
 Attorneys typically charge a retainer fee, which is a deposit to ensure payments can be made.
 If not charging per hour, attornies will take a case and work on contingency (when an attorney takes a percentage of the money awarded to their client after winning a case).
+But for small incidents and advising, it’s highly common for attorneys to charge hourly.

 |Attorney Hourly Billing Rates||Cost|